 Swan Hellenic

 Maiden voyage is one of those phrases bandied about without much thought or consideration, but there’s something utterly badass about embarking upon an actual maiden voyage, particularly when it’s navigating the frozen waters of the Antarctic.
 It’s exactly that on the SH Diana, Swan Hellenic’s newest, largest expedition ship.
-With a Polar Class 6 ice-strengthened hull as well as extra-large stabilisers, she’s perfectly suited for crossing the notorious Drake Passage from Ushuaia to the Antarctic Peninsula, and her first cruise will take place in December 2023.
+With a Polar Class 6 ice-strengthened hull as well as extra-large stabilisers, she’s perfectly suited for crossing the notorious Drake Passage from Ushuaia to the Antarctic Peninsula.
 Named for the Roman goddess, the ship is staffed by a team of 141 experts and boasts 96 generous staterooms and suites, many of which include balconies, perfect for sightseeing icebergs, glaciers, elephant seals, whales, penguins and everything in between.
 When you’re not ogling this haunting, pristine wilderness environment, there will be lectures delivered by expedition leaders, you can work out in a well-stocked gym, unwind in a hot tub, or get shipfaced with fellow guests over a world-class culinary offering.

 A nine-night Antarctic Peninsula Discovery costs from £7,454 per person; swanhellenic.com